tingkelvin/tingkelvin.github.io/_posts/2021-11-24-Speical Examples in Big.md

 ---
 layout: post
-title: Amortized Analysis in Dynamic Arrays
+title: Some special example in Big O
 date: 2021-11-05 20:21:00-2100
-description: What is the complexity of inserting a new element in a dynamic array?
+description: Some tricky question to test your understanding of big O.

 ---
 Here is some tricky questions about big O.